 Flavors from areas typically inaccessible to most Americans are expected to hit it big in the United States in 2019.
 Tropical Pacific Rim, Polynesian, and Hawaiian flavors are predicted to be everywhere this year.
 As well as spicy and sour flavors from Israel, Turkey, and Iran and the Phillipines.
 Carbs are supposed to have a major turn in the spotlight with decadent, stuffed cheese breads (like khatchapuri and manaeesh) combining our desire for both carbs and international flavors.
 While Szechuen hot pots and dry pots, chinese bings and japanese Katso san are expected to satiate our love for Chinese and Japanese street foods.

 It’s no surprise that probiotic rich foods continue to hit the food pop charts.
-Fermented foods like saurkraut and kim chi’s health benefits and fabulous flavors will ensure they continue to be thrown in to all sorts of dishes in 2019.
-Similarly probiotic beverages like kombucha and drinking vinegars will continue to make refreshing, flavorfull, naturally fizzy mocktails and cocktails.
+Fermented foods like saurkraut and kim chi will continue to be thrown in to all sorts of dishes in 2019.
+Similarly probiotic beverages like kombucha and drinking vinegars will continue to make refreshing, flavorful, naturally fizzy mocktails and cocktails.

 Sustainability is a broad term but generally more and more people are going to be demanding eco friendly packaging and practices.
 For the most part they’ll be putting their money where their mouth is.
 Buying up all sort of non-traditional seafood, cuts of meat, and typically overlooked ‘ugly’ and overripe foods.
 Thus hyper local and root to stem eating will also be gaining traction.